 Mohonk Tulip Festival

-Experience the wonder and beauty of spring on our mountaintop when our Victorian Show Garden comes to life and is filled with thousands of tulips.
-Explore the many varieties and absolute explosion of color as we showcase 2,000 tulips and celebrate the turn of the seasons through Facebook and Instagram .
+Experience the wonder and beauty of spring on our mountaintop when our Victorian Show Garden came to life in the Spring of 2020 and was filled with thousands of tulips.

 Welcome to our Virtual Tulip Festival